DBA Laws and Requirements for Virginia Businesses

 When a business operates under a name other than its legally registered name, this is referred to as "doing business as" or "DBA."
 A DBA statement is sometimes also referred to as a fictitious business name, a trade name, or an assumed name.
 If you miss the important step of filing a certificate for the use of it, you may open up yourself and your business to liability issues and other legal problems.

-Why Would Someone Want to Use a Name Other Than His Business Name?
+Why Would Someone Want to Use a Name Other Than Their Business Name?

 Corporations typically use DBAs to show that a previous name or some other name was formerly used to create the business for legal purposes.
 The corporation may want to use another name for its public face.
 Filing a DBA is faster and cheaper than creating a brand new legal business entity simply because you want to change the name of your business.